Τι κάνετε; Καλό Καλοκαίρι!

 As for Omilo, we decided that “we will survive”, and continue our 24th year of operation.

 a.
-Fortunately, many students decided to continue learning Greek with private Skype lessons, which means four teachers could continue teaching online, and for the last 3 months, they “married” their computer screens.
+Fortunately, several students decided to continue learning Greek with private ONLINE lessons, which means four teachers could continue teaching online, and for the last 3 months, they “married” their computer screens.

 However, online private lessons are not enough to support the fixed expenses of what ” a private business/ school” needs to pay on a monthly basis, so we hope we can catch up with our group courses in the following months.